 I’ve cut out a lot of the research for you with the start a blog checklist –

 Your search is over, everything you need to do to launch your blog is in this checklist.
-Stop researching and start checking thins off the list!
+Stop researching and start checking things off the list!
 Subscribe to my newsletter to receive regular updates and tips about starting – growing your blog & get instant access to the New Blog Checklist:

 Time Waster #5: Fretting over details